AWajidS/odin-recipes/README.md

-This will be a project based on a frot end web project that will containt a list of food recipes and images.
+This will be a project based on a front end web project that will contain a list of food recipes and images.